wadmp/wadmp.github.io/src/gen3/explanations/cellular-data-usage/README.md

 * The most significant factor that leads to the data usage figures above is the transport keepalive interval we use in the WebAccess/DMP Client Router App.
 This is hard-coded to be 60 seconds (1 minute).
 This may seem aggressive, but we have encountered cellular operators with VERY short timeouts on their networks.
 Of the order of 2 minutes!

-* The Configuration manual for your device has a section on the "Check Connection" feature, which is part of the Mobile WAN configuration.
+* The Configuration manual for your device has a section on the "Check Connection" feature, part of the Mobile WAN configuration.
 It states unequivocally:

 > Enabling the Check Connection function for mobile networks is necessary for the uninterrupted and continuous operation of the router.

-* This advice still applies to any device using WebAccess/DMP, *but the "Enable Traffic Monitoring" item should also be enabled.*
+* This advice applies to any device using WebAccess/DMP, *but the "Enable Traffic Monitoring" item should also be enabled.*
 The device will monitor all traffic on the cellular interface and only send ping requests if the selected Ping Interval is less than the WebAccess/DMP keepalive interval (60 seconds).
 If you do not "Enable Traffic Monitoring", the device will send periodic ping requests to check the cellular connection.
 This will add to your cellular data usage.